 Church of Santa Eulalia

-Located just northeast of the Town Hall is the 13th century High Gothic church of Santa Eulalia.
+Located just northeast of the Town Hall is the 13th-century High Gothic church of Santa Eulalia.
 Access to this church is through Plaça de Santa Eulalia, one of the oldest squares in the city.
 It was the first church to be built after Jaume's arrival.
-The Jews of Palma were baptized here in 1435 after they converted to Christianity to avoid being burnt at stake.
+The Jews of Palma were baptized here in 1435 after converting to Christianity to avoid being burnt at stake.

 Cap de Formentor

-Located on the North-Eastern coast of Mallorca, Cap de Formentor forms the eastern end of Frometor peninsula.
-The natural landscape provides many wonderful lookout points with stunning views.
+Located on the North-Eastern coast of Mallorca, Cap de Formentor forms the eastern end of the Formentor peninsula.
+The natural landscape provides many incredible lookout points with stunning views.
 The prehistoric cave at Racó de Xot, the sandy beaches, weird rock formations and scary drives through the pine woods are some other attractions of this spectacular wild peninsula.

 Pilar and Joan Miró Foundation ( Visit Site )